Executive Leadership Coaching for Women

-From there I take them step-by-step through a process that helps to set boundaries, take better care of themselves and do a deep-dive into the stress triggers and reactions revealed in the self-assessment.
+From there we go step-by-step through a process to set boundaries, take better care of themselves, and mitigate stress.

 Having identified and begun to remove the obstacles keeping them from performing at optimal they then enter a stage where we uncover who they are as a leader: their core values, strengths and “superpowers”, the personal contribution they want to make through their work and who they want to be in relation to those around them.

 As a result of going through this process my clients experience being more focused, engaged, energized and happy.
 They report improved relationships and experience less stress and more enjoyment at work.